Sam1512-tech/TalkSync/README.md

 - **Logout:** When you're done using ActiveComms, securely log out of your account to protect your privacy.

 ## Development
-ActiveComms is built using modern web technologies to ensure a responsive and secure user experience.
+TalkSync is built using modern web technologies to ensure a responsive and secure user experience.
 The following technologies are used:

 - **Frontend:** HTML5, CSS3, JavaScript (React.js)
 - **Backend:** Node.js, Express.js